Introduction

 Internal Jugular Central Venous Line

-Placement of an internal jugular central venous line is performed to gain vascular access, enabling both venous monitoring and administration of medications and fluid resuscitation.
-The procedure begins by placing the patient in slight Trendelenburg and locating the internal jugular vein within the apex of the triangular interval between the clavicular and sternal heads of the sternocleidomastoid muscle.
-It may help to have the patient turn the head to the contralateral side to better visualize these anatomical landmarks.
+An internal jugular central venous line is placed to gain vascular access, enabling venous monitoring and administration of medications and fluid resuscitation.
+The procedure begins by placing the patient in a slight Trendelenburg and locating the internal jugular vein within the apex of the triangular interval between the clavicular and sternal heads of the sternocleidomastoid muscle.
+It may help to have the patient turn the head to the contralateral side to visualize these anatomical landmarks better.
 If the patient is conscious, begin by applying a local anesthetic.
-Next, insert the needle at a 45-degree angle posteriorly while applying negative pressure.
-The needle will pass through the carotid sheath, and the internal jugular vein will produce blood within the syringe.
+Next, posteriorly insert the needle at a 45° angle while applying negative pressure.
+The needle passes through the carotid sheath, and the internal jugular vein produces blood within the syringe.
 An ultrasound can help assist with visualization and cannulation and ensure the proper placement of the guide needle into the vein.
 While keeping the guide needle in place, begin threading the guidewire.
 Once in place, remove the needle, introduce the dilator, and then the catheter.
 The catheter should now be within the superior vena cava.[18]
+It is essential to understand the relationships of the structures within the carotid sheath to properly perform an internal central venous line insertion.

 Carotid Body Tumor